Elizabeth Arden is a major American cosmetics, skin care and fragrance company but is Elizabeth Arden cruelty-free or vegan-friendly?

 Elizabeth Arden is also owned by Revlon, a parent company that is also not cruelty-free.

 Elizabeth Arden Animal Testing Policy

 “do not perform any animal tests on our product formulations or ingredients, nor ask others to test on our behalf, except in the rare instances where required by law.
 These laws apply to every company in the beauty industry that sells products globally, and Elizabeth Arden, like all other global beauty companies, must comply with any applicable local laws.”

-The animal testing laws Elizabeth Arden is referring to is China’s mandatory animal testing requirements for all imported cosmetics.
+The animal testing laws Elizabeth Arden is referring to is China’s mandatory animal testing requirements.